 It is important to be aware of where you are even when you are on a vacation.
 Some neighborhoods are better than others.
 For example, Tenderloin, located right in the heart of the city, on Hyde Street between Turk and O’Farrell Streets, can be dangerous to walk around in.

 You’re in a city full of new restaurants rated among the world’s best.
 Don’t just assume they’re all too fancy and expensive for you.
-In fact, I found that a coffee in San Francisco is cheaper than the one I buy in Little Rock.
+In fact, I found that a coffee in San Francisco is cheaper than the one I buy in a much smaller city.
 And overall, the quantity and quality of food in San Francisco is a lot better even if you are a paying one dollar more per dish.
-Just don’t stick with Fisherman’s Wharf restaurants or other touristy neighborhoods.
+Just don’t stick with Pier 39 restaurants or other touristy neighborhoods.
 Do some research online or ask your hotel or your Lyft drivers for suggestions.
 We had the best ramen ever in Chinatown, and really good Indian food in Chaat Corner.

 San Francisco City Guide: How to Get on the Cable Car Faster